logo

 If you have previous medical history of suffering from any mental health issues, this is not a deciding factor in whether or not you can become a foster parent.
 As with all aspects of your life, this will be considered during the application process – and will be assessed to ensure that the challenges that fostering can bring does not affect your mental health.

-As part of this assessment, social workers and your independent fostering agency will look to determine the severity of said mental health condition, and identify if this would likely impact potential foster children in your care.
+As part of this assessment, social workers and your fostering agency will look to determine the severity of said mental health condition, and identify if this would likely impact potential foster children in your care.
 This is assessed on a case-by-case basis.

 Can you foster if you’re taking mental health medication?